pegasystems/web-components-sdk/README.md

 <br>

-> **NOTE**: These setup tips are abstracted from the Web Components SDK Installation document that is available to licensed Pega Infinity customers at https://community.pega.com/
+> **NOTE**: These setup tips are abstracted from the Web Components SDK Guide that is available to licensed Pega Infinity clients at https://community.pega.com/

 <br>